 How to Grow Euonymus

-A common shrub,of which there are both evergreen and deciduous varieties.
-Many evergreen varieties, the fortunei cultivars, are grown for their brightly coloured foliage.
+The fortunei cultivars, which are many evergreen varieties, are grown for their brightly coloured foliage.
 Illustrated above left is E. fortunei 'Harlequin' which is a low growing compact variety with a slight pink tinge to the leaves.
 On the right is the frequently grown E. fortunei 'Emerald n Gold', a really bright shrub which will light up a shady corner, being tolerant of partial shade.
 The advantage of growing Euonymus is that they are tough shrubs which will tolerate less than ideal conditions, making them suitable for growing in a difficult area of the garden.

-The fortunei varieties are tough and will grow in an exposed site, windy areas, partial shade which makes them a useful garden shrub, particualry for difficult areas.
+The fortunei varieties are tough and will grow in an exposed site, windy areas, partial shade, which makes them a useful garden shrub, particularly for difficult areas.
 They will also tolerate alkaline soil.

 As with all variegated plants, reversion can occur.
-This is when the new growth is without variation.
-Should this occur, prune out the reversionary growth back to the main shrub to maintain variegation in the foliage.
+This is when the new growth is without variegation.
+Should this occur, prune out the reversionary growth back to the main shrub to maintain the variegated foliage.

 Euonymus is versatile, with excellent variegated foliage and often overlooked as a commonplace shrub, but to do so would under estimate their garden value as a maintenance free garden shrub with lovely variegated foliage.